 6.)
 Anti-Cancer Properties

-- Appears to inhibit and destroy both tumors and different types of cancer.
+- It appears to inhibit and destroy both tumors and different types of cancer.

 - Mitigates inflammatory diseases.